mickmcq/mickmcq.github.io/promptEngr.md

 [13evaluation](/promptEngr/13evaluation/index.html) discusses evaluation of genAI projects as well as providing some notes on chain-of-thought prompting and a recent agentic-ai conference.

+[14summary](/promptEngr/14summary/index.html) discusses some news and the good, the bad, and the ugly of generative AI.

 # Exercises

 ## Exercise A